palchung/obsidian-novelsmith/README.md

 ### 4. 🤝 Community First
 The Obsidian community has already built incredible tools, and NovelSmith respects that ecosystem.
 Instead of reinventing the wheel with heavy, custom chart libraries, the Dashboard simply generates standard `Dataview` code.
 This keeps the plugin remarkably lightweight and allows advanced users to freely customize their writing stats using the tools they already know and love.

 This plugin has already submitted to Obsidian and awaiting for their approval.
+You may find more features of this plugin from below introduction.

+Mates, happy writing.
+Share the world of your masterpieces !

 ---